 I’m requesting auto-connection for the interface

-network-observe for the package
+hardware-observe for the package

 As this integration is a part of the core intregrations and enabled by default, and we’re not able to control this and giving a descriptive error message from within the snap, it would be easier for users to get the connection automatically.